I-Sayar/Quarter-1-Project/README.md

 1. **Preprocessing**
    - Clean and format the data
    - Handle missing values
-   - Perform feature engineering

 2. **Attribute Selection**
-   - Use methods like CorrelationAttributeEval and ReliefF to select important features

 3. **Classifier Models**
-   - Train and evaluate models such as Naive Bayes and RandomForest to classify restaurant grades

 ## How to Run
 1. **Download the Dataset**